A Behind the Scenes Look at the TpT Conference

 I completely forgot to take any pictures during my previous sessions and was determined to get at least one during each on Friday.
-However after looking at this sole shot taken during Your TPT Business, I realized session photos might not be in the cards for me this trip.
+However, after looking at this sole shot taken during Your TPT Business, I realized session photos might not be in the cards for me this trip.
 I could never make it early enough to get a decent seat and my place in the back provided me a better view of participants' heads than of the presenters themselves.
 (I had to laugh when I realized that I had taken a gorgeous shot of Emily Liscom's head and Annie Moffatt's shoulder.)

 Led by Amy and Jared of Team TPT, the two gave a simple overview of protecting your TPT business, managing taxes, and finding professional support for advice.

-The rest of the day consisted of Expand Your Impact by Angela Watson, Sensation Data by members of the TPT team, and Write What They Need by Jessica Ivey.
+The rest of the day consisted of Expand Your Impact by Angela Watson, Sensational Data by members of the TPT team, and Write What They Need by Jessica Ivey.
 Of all the sessions I attended, Angela's was by far the most helpful.
 Full of authentic tips for marketing yourself appropriately, creating related products, and finding innovative sources for reaching new customers, I was disappointed when her time ended.
 If you've never visited her blog, you must.

 The Primary Pack hosted a meet-up in the Bourbon Room after Happy Hour.
 One last chance to meet familiar faces and new friends.
 I stopped in for only a few minutes before heading to dinner at Yardbird.
 Oh.
 My.
 Word.
 Best chicken I've ever tasted.